Database settings

 Creating and Using Databases with Claude Agent

 When working with Claude Agent, new Bolt databases are created automatically based on your project’s needs or when you explicitly ask the agent to create a database or a database-related feature.
-This makes it easy to get started without setting anything up manually.
+This makes it easy to get started without manually setting anything up.
 If you are using v1 Agent (legacy), you can inherit a Bolt database that was created with Claude Agent, but you cannot create new databases while working in v1 Agent.
-For new projects, Bolt strongly recommends using Claude Agent and letting it create and manage Bolt databases for you.
+For new projects, Bolt strongly recommends using Claude Agent to create and manage Bolt databases for you.
 This approach ensures your projects stay up to date with the latest features and are easier to maintain.See Agents to learn more about the differences between agents and how to switch.

 Ask Bolt not to create a database

-If you don’t want Bolt to provision a database, you can explicitly request this.
+If you don’t want Bolt to provision a database, you can explicitly request that it not do so.
 For example, when submitting a prompt, add the instruction:Don't use a database, I want to use local storage for this app.

 Version history and database restores